Thursday, December 24, 2009

 Dave Godin's Deep Soul Treasures Taken From The Vaults...
 Vols.
 1-4 1997-2004

 This one isn't actually a box set but four individual compilations.
 But oh, my, what an amazing collection of hidden jewels.
 Each of the four discs contains 2-5 songs you've maybe heard before, and twenty more that it is hard to believe weren't hits.
-Gave Godin was an English music journalist and soul fan that compiled these mostly rare recordings.
+Dave Godin was an English music journalist and soul fan that compiled these mostly rare recordings.
 Let's just say that Mr. Godin loved his work, and was particularly good at it.
 All four discs are to die for, and if you're not convinced, you can buy any one and see what you think.
 I think you'll buy the rest.

 There's a few I've left out, so I may have to return to this theme again, but I can't end until I've mentioned